abalyani/Stock-Data-Filler/README.md

 As you'll be faced with a mismatch error due to the days of the stocks being less then whatever other data you're using.
 ## Use
 First download the stock data you'd want.
 I highly recommend the Yahoo Finance library `yfinance`.
-Here's a quick demonstration on how to do so.
+Here's a quick demonstration on how to do just that.
 ```python
 import yfinance as yf
 aapl_df = yf.download('AAPL',